exiliumcore/sentinel/README.md

 ### 5. Start sentinel

-with all tests passing, start sentinel with the line below.
+with all tests passing, start sentinel with the below line.

 venv/bin/python bin/sentinel.py

 (should return nothing but silence.
 This is how you know it's working, and your masternode is working.)

-On your exilium-cli folder run the line below
+On your exilium-cli folder run the below line.

 ./exilium-cli mnsync status